 The Company operates in one business segment - Corn Refining - and is managed on a geographic regional basis.
-Its North America operations include its wholly owned corn- refining businesses in the United States and Canada, its majority ownership in Mexico and its non-consolidated equity interest in CPMCP.
+Its North America operations include corn-refining businesses in the United States, Canada and Mexico and its non-consolidated equity interest in CPMCP.
 Also included in this group is its North American enzyme business.
-Its Rest of World operations include corn-refining businesses in South America and businesses, joint ventures and alliances in Asia, Africa and other areas.
+Its Rest of World operations have been separated into South America and Asia/Africa.
+Previously, such operations were combined and reported as Rest of World.
+Prior year information is presented for comparability purposes.
+Its South America operations include corn-refining businesses in Brazil, Argentina, Colombia, Chile, Ecuador and Uruguay.
+Its Asia/Africa operations include corn-refining businesses in Korea, Pakistan, Malaysia, Thailand and Kenya.